-Richard M. passed a background check on 6/6/14.
-The check was ordered by Richard through First Advantage.
+Richard M. passed a background check on 10/7/14.
+The check was ordered by another user through First Advantage.
 For more information, please review the background check information page.

 After sending a message to Richard, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.